 - Keep original: When copying, Original Dial Number is kept. - Delete original: When copying, Original Dial Number will be erased.

-Delete All (Menu 5.3.6)
+Delete All (Menu 5.3.7)

-You can delete all entries in the SIM, and Phone.
+You can delete all entries in the SIM, Phone and Voice list.
 This function requires the security code except for Voice.

 Press the key to return to the standby mode.